saimoon/saimoon.github.io/_posts/2016-06-23-linux-networking-an-internal-insight.markdown

 ### Incoming packets

+#### IRQ handler
 When a packet arrives, if the receive ring buffer is not full, it is written to ring buffer using DMA, then IRQ is fired.<br>
 The IRQ handler is called: